 1. Three letters of recommendation from professors familiar with your work

 a.
-Approaching professors: Do not assume anything; give professors at least a month’s notice.
+Approaching professors: choose professors who know your work well, and give professors at least a month’s notice.

 2. Your strongest writing sample (between 8-20 pages)